BShakhovsky/PianoTranscription_Android/README.md

 [![](app/src/main/res/drawable-nodpi/user_guide_08.webp 'Realtime Transcription')](https://play.google.com/store/apps/details?id=ru.BShakhovsky.Piano_Transcription)

-6. If somebody talks near your phone, or if you sit it in a loud environment, it will incorrectly recognize too many notes which you actually do not play.
+6. If somebody talks near your phone, or if you sit in a loud environment, it will incorrectly recognize too many notes which you actually do not play.
 Too many keys will be red in this case and it will be annoying.
    So, if you want better recognition accuracy, ideally there should be no other sounds than your piano.

-   If you have convenient headphones which you can connect to your electric piano, there is a life-hack - you can “put on headphones on mobile device” like on the following photo:
+If you have convenient headphones which you can plug into your electric piano, there is a life-hack - you can “put on the headphones on your mobile device” like on the following photo:

 [![](app/src/main/res/drawable-nodpi/user_guide_09.webp 'Headphones on mobile')](https://play.google.com/store/apps/details?id=ru.BShakhovsky.Piano_Transcription)

-   Turn the volume louder.
+Turn the volume louder

 [![](app/src/main/res/drawable-nodpi/user_guide_10.webp 'Volume louder')](https://play.google.com/store/apps/details?id=ru.BShakhovsky.Piano_Transcription)

-7. Ones you correctly play all the notes of the chord simultaneously (all of the pressed keys are green), it will automatically proceed to the next MIDI chord, and so on.
+7. Once you correctly play all the notes of the chord simultaneously (all the pressed keys are green), it will automatically proceed to the next MIDI chord, and so on.

 8. Enjoy :smile: